jeffmak/crispr-cas9-epigenetics/lenup/README.md

 # Code for the LeNup (H3Q85C) nucleosome occupancy prediction model

 This folder contains sample Python scripts for running the LeNup (H3Q85C) model, which predicts nucleosome occupancy.
-The model is based on the CNN described in https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5946947/, but is retrained on H3Q85C chemical cleavage yeast nucleosome positioning data, namely GSM2561057 from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5807854/.
+The model is based on the CNN described in https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5946947/, but is retrained on H3Q85C chemical cleavage yeast nucleosome positioning data, specifically GSM2561057 from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5807854/.
 The model is implemented using PyTorch.

 ## Model